-Having Crohn’s disease presents unique challenges for a person when it comes to eating.
+Having Crohn’s disease presents unique challenges when it comes to eating.
 Some foods can make symptoms worse at times, and people may want to avoid them.

-The following article describes some dietary approaches for those with Crohn’s when they are going through a flare-up and for their typical daily diet.
+The following article describes in more detail some dietary approaches for those experiencing a Crohn’s disease flare-up, as well as suggestions for a typical daily diet.

-During a flare-up, most doctors and dietitians will recommend avoiding high-fiber foods and foods that are known to stimulate the gut, such as spicy foods.
+During a Crohn’s disease flare-up, most doctors and dietitians will recommend that people avoid high fiber foods and foods that are known to stimulate the gut, such as spicy foods.

-Beverages to avoid during a Crohn’s flare-up include:
+Beverages to avoid during a Crohn’s flare-up include drinks that are:

-- highly sweetened drinks, such as with sugar or corn syrup
+- highly sweetened, such as with sugar or corn syrup

-Very sugary drinks can worsen diarrhea that a person commonly experiences during a flare-up.
+Very sugary drinks can worsen the diarrhea that a person commonly experiences during a flare-up.

 - brown rice

 - cereals containing nuts, dried fruit, or seeds

 - whole grain bread, crackers, bran cereal, pasta, or popcorn